Haji Wright: Coventry City

 Wright joined EFL Championship club Coventry City on August 4, 2023, on a four-year contract for a club-record transfer fee of €9 million.
 On August 12, 2023, he scored his first goal for the club on his home debut in a 3–0 win against Middlesbrough.
 On March 16, 2024, Wright converted a 100th minute stoppage time goal for Coventry in the quarter-finals of the 2023–24 FA Cup against Wolverhampton Wanderers, helping the club progress beyond the round for the first time since Coventry's 1986–87 FA Cup victory.
-In the semi-final against Manchester United at Wembley Wright scored a 95th minute equalizing penalty to complete a comeback from 3-0 down and take the game to extra time.
+In the semi-final against Manchester United at Wembley Wright scored a 95th minute equalizing penalty to complete a comeback from 3–0 down and take the game to extra time.
 He then provided an assist for a 121st minute goal by Victor Torp, but this was disallowed by VAR for offside and Coventry were eliminated on penalties.
-He finished the 2023-24 season with 19 goals in all competitions, including 16 in the Championship.
+He finished the 2023–24 season with 19 goals in all competitions, including 16 in the Championship.

 Wright scored his first goals of the 2024–25 season against Oxford United in a 3–2 win on August 16, including an injury time winner after an error by Will Vaulks.
 During a 2–2 draw against Sunderland on November 9, Wright picked up an ankle ligament injury, which kept him out of action for four months.
 On March 15, Wright scored a hat-trick against Sunderland in a 3–0 victory for Coventry, these were his first goals since returning from injury, and it was also his first hat-trick for the club.
+He scored a second hat-trick on February 16, 2026, in a crucial 3–1 home win over Middlesbrough.